-Our Fruit Teas are caffeine-free blends of all natural ingredients such as rose hips, hibiscus, dried apple, orange peel, and more.
+Our fruit teas are caffeine-free blends of all natural ingredients such as rose hips, hibiscus, dried apple, orange peel, and more.
 These delicious blends are loved by all, including children.
-Some of our favorites include Peach Fruit Tea and Strawberry-Kiwi.
+Some of our favorites include Peach Fruit Tea and Strawberry Kiwi.

-Not all Herbal Tea is caffeine-free.
-Infact, both North and South America have native herbs that can contain nearly as much caffeine as coffee.
-Yerba Mate is one such herb, from South America, and has a long history of consumption.
+Not all herbal tea is caffeine-free.
+In fact, both North and South America have native herbs that can contain nearly as much caffeine as coffee.
+Yerba Mate is one such herb from South America and has a long history of consumption.
 Or try American Buzz, our blend of Spearmint, Yerba Mate, and more.

 Not sure which herbal infusion to choose?
 Find all our herbal blends, tisanes, and fruit teas here.

-Herbal teas are delicious hot or cold.
+Herbal teas are delicious, hot or cold.
 Regardless of how you take your tea, follow the steps below and then add ice if desired.
-If brewing for iced tea, consider using a larger batch of tea as the ice will dilute the flavor.
+If brewing for iced tea, consider using a larger batch of tea, as the ice will dilute the flavor.

 A typical tea, such as green or black, can become bitter if steeped too long.
 Herbal teas are often more forgiving with longer brew times.
-At Harney, we brew our herbal teas for at least 5 minutes to start, but his is a matter of personal taste.
+At Harney, we brew our herbal teas for at least 5 minutes to start, but tis is a matter of personal taste.

 If you’re looking for a stronger cup of tea, it’s best to increase the amount of tea used instead of increasing the brewing time.

 For thousands of years, cultures around the world have brewed herbs for enjoyment and to ease ailments.
 In China and India, blends are created to help “center” the body, bringing balance to life.
-In middle eastern countries, Peppermint adds flavor to dishes, as well as easing indigestion.
+In Middle Eastern countries, Peppermint adds flavor to dishes as well as easing indigestion.